trptcolin/parade/README.md

 </script>
 ```

-This will bind an event handler for *showoff:next* to your slide.
+This will bind an event handler for *parade:next* to your slide.
 When you press
 the right arrow key the first time, the h1-element will be decorated.
 When you
 press the right array key another time, you will switch to the next slide.

-The same applies to the *showoff:prev* event, of course.
+The same applies to the *parade:prev* event, of course.

 ## Custom Stylesheets